Seeratul/gravitas/README.md

 I can try, if i have time
 - What about X
 Suggestions can be made via git issues.
+- Uninstall ?
+Just remove gravitas from your mod folder, no game data was harmed in the making of this mod

 ## For anything else
 Create a git Issue